 Table of contents

-Contrary to popular belief, a proxy server and a VPN aren’t similar.
-In fact, one of them is better for bypassing geo-blocking, while the other anonymizes your network traffic and encrypts data.
+Contrary to popular belief, a proxy server and a VPN aren’t the same.
+While both can hide your location, one is better for simple geo-spoofing, while the other offers military-grade encryption to anonymize your network traffic completely.

-This article will help you work out which of them is more suitable for your online privacy needs.
+This article will help you decide which tool fits your online privacy needs in 2025.
 After reading it, you’ll be able to answer the following questions.

 Let’s start with the basics.